carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WheelPhysicsControl<a name="carla.WheelPhysicsControl"></a> <sub><sup>_class_</sup></sub>
-WheelPhysicsControl is used for controlling the physics parameters of a vehicle's wheel.
+WheelPhysicsControl is used for controlling the vehicle's wheel physics parameters.

 <h3>Instance Variables</h3>
 - <a name="carla.WheelPhysicsControl.tire_friction"></a>**<font color="#f8805a">tire_friction</font>** (_float_)
 A scalar value that indicates the friction of the wheel.
 - <a name="carla.WheelPhysicsControl.damping_rate"></a>**<font color="#f8805a">damping_rate</font>** (_float_)
-The damping rate of the wheel.
+The wheel's damping rate.
 - <a name="carla.WheelPhysicsControl.max_steer_angle"></a>**<font color="#f8805a">max_steer_angle</font>** (_float_)
 The maximum angle in degrees that the wheel can steer.
 - <a name="carla.WheelPhysicsControl.radius"></a>**<font color="#f8805a">radius</font>** (_float_)
-The radius of the wheel in centimeters.
+The wheel's radius in centimeters.
 - <a name="carla.WheelPhysicsControl.max_brake_torque"></a>**<font color="#f8805a">max_brake_torque</font>** (_float_)
 The maximum brake torque in Nm.
 - <a name="carla.WheelPhysicsControl.max_handbrake_torque"></a>**<font color="#f8805a">max_handbrake_torque</font>** (_float_)
 The maximum handbrake torque in Nm.
 - <a name="carla.WheelPhysicsControl.position"></a>**<font color="#f8805a">position</font>** (_[carla.Vector3D](#carla.Vector3D)_)
-World position of the wheel.
+The wheel's world position.
 Note that it is a read-only parameter.

 <h3>Methods</h3>
 - <a name="carla.WheelPhysicsControl.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**tire_friction**=2.0</font>, <font color="#00a6ed">**damping_rate**=0.25</font>, <font color="#00a6ed">**max_steer_angle**=70.0</font>, <font color="#00a6ed">**radius**=30.0</font>, <font color="#00a6ed">**max_brake_torque**=1500.0</font>, <font color="#00a6ed">**max_handbrake_torque**=3000.0</font>, <font color="#00a6ed">**position**=(0.0,0.0,0.0)</font>)